 Northern Clay Center encourages applicants who represent the full range of artistic styles, and is committed to supporting a diverse pool of artists whose work demonstrates strong artistic merit.
 Accordingly, awards for our grant programs will represent, as possible, artists and initiatives that are diverse in genre, expertise, gender, race, ethnicity, and geography.

 Jerome Ceramic Artist Project Grant

 The Jerome Foundation has supported emerging ceramic artists from Minnesota since 1990.
 The Ceramic Artist Project Grant program supports Minnesota ceramic artists at relatively early stages in their careers, as they accomplish short-term, specific objectives.
 Three cash awards at $6,000 each.
-The deadline to apply for the 2019 Jerome Ceramic Artist Project Grant program is Friday, February 15, 2019, by 5 pm.
+The deadline to apply for the 2020 Jerome Ceramic Artist Project Grant program will be in mid-February, 2020.
 More information is available here.

 McKnight Artist Fellowships for Ceramic Artists